 Apparatus means fixed or loose apparatus where the Contractor has the responsibility for maintenance and or replacement of the apparatus during the life of the contract.
 Authorised Person has the meaning described to "Authorised Person" relevant statutory instruments, guidance and good industry practice.
 Client Policies means those policies as detailed in Annex 3.
 Client Staff means those persons engaged or employed by the Client or seconded to it.
 Commission(ed) means the bringing into service of apparatus, plant, devices and the like such that its operating parameters as designed are demonstrably met and recorded.
 Competent Person has the meaning ascribed to "Competent Person" relevant statutory instruments, guidance and good industry practice.
 Contamination means all or any pollutants or contaminants, including any chemical or industrial, radioactive, dangerous, toxic or hazardous substance, water or residue (whether in solid, semi-solid or liquid form or gas or vapour) and including without limitation genetically modified organisms.
 Core Hours 07:00 to 19:00 weekdays excluding bank holidays.
 COSSH means the Control of Substances Hazardous to Health Regulations.
-Emergency means any Service Request or Event that is life threatening or serious enough to cause significant damage or disruption, or any Service Request or Event that is required to avoid a lifethreatening event or an event serious enough to cause significant damage or disruption.
+Emergency means any Service Request or Event that is life threatening or serious enough to cause significant damage or disruption, or any Service Request or Event that is required to avoid a life-threatening event or an event serious enough to cause significant damage or disruption.

 Emergency Plan means plans, processes, protocols, policies and the like as agreed from time to time between the Service Manager and the Contractor to control Service Requests or Events categorised as Emergencies.

-Emergencymeans vehicles requiring access to the Premises that belong toVehiclesthe Emergency Services.

-- Event means an occurrence which falls within the scope of the service provided by the Contractor requiring action by the Contractor in order to fulfil his obligations of the service. - Good Industrymeans using standards, practices, methods and proceduresPracticeconforming to the Law and exercising that degree of skill and care, diligence, prudence and foresight which would reasonably and ordinarily be expected from a skilled and experienced person engaged in a similar circumstance. - Immediate means expedient action is taken immediately on receipt of report. - Induction means the training of employees prior to the commencement of their duties to ensure they are familiar with the Premises, modes of operation and safety rules. - Key Customers means the client groups benefiting or affected by the provision of the service. - Maintenancemeans any works for maintenance or repair of the Premises thatWorksare necessary to ensure that the Premises are maintained in accordance with this Annex and Method Statements throughout the service period. - Methodmeans written descriptions of the processes and methodologies toStatementbe followed in the execution of activities defining how the risks identified in Risk Assessments are managed. - Normal Working Hours 08:30 to 17:00 weekdays excluding bank holidays

-PAT means Portable Appliance Testing

-Permit to Work means a formal document raised by an Authorised, Competent or Responsible Person allowing the undertaking of works defined therein.
+Emergency Vehicles means vehicles requiring access to the Premises that belong to the Emergency Services.
+Event means an occurrence which falls within the scope of the service provided by the Contractor requiring action by the Contractor in order to fulfil his obligations of the service.
+Good Industry Practice means using standards, practices, methods and procedures conforming to the Law and exercising that degree of skill and care, diligence, prudence and foresight which would reasonably and ordinarily be expected from a skilled and experienced person engaged in a similar circumstance.
+Immediate means expedient action is taken immediately on receipt of report.
+Induction means the training of employees prior to the commencement of their duties to ensure they are familiar with the Premises, modes of operation and safety rules.
+Key Customers means the client groups benefiting or affected by the provision of the service.
+Maintenance Works means any works for maintenance or repair of the Premises that are necessary to ensure that the Premises are maintained in accordance with this annex and Method Statements throughout the service period .
+Method Statement means written descriptions of the processes and methodologies to be followed in the execution of activities defining how the risks identified in Risk Assessments are managed.
+Normal Working Hours 08:30 to 17:00 weekdays excluding bank holidays РАТ means Portable Appliance Testing Permit to Work means a formal document raised by an Authorised, Competent or Responsible Person allowing the undertaking of works defined therein.